Table of Contents

 Pathogenesis of Spontaneous Bacterial Peritonitis

-Cirrhotic patients have immune dysfunction, and excessive activation of pro-inflammatory cytokines that predisposes them to infections.
+Cirrhotic patients have immune dysfunction and excessive activation of pro-inflammatory cytokines that predisposes them to infections.
 Bacterial translocation or the migration of bacteria from gut lumen to systemic circulation is also seen in cirrhotic patients.

-The most recent body of evidence suggest that the development spontaneous bacterial peritonitis starts when there is bacterial overgrowth in the intestinal lumen.
+The most recent body of evidence suggests that the development of spontaneous bacterial peritonitis starts when there is bacterial overgrowth in the intestinal lumen.
 Once the population of the bacteria reaches certain numbers, they tend to translocate to the mesenteric lymph nodes, leading to the eventual invasion and colonization of the bacteria in the ascitic fluid.

 It has been said that peritoneal fluid containing sufficient opsonizing capabilities are resilient to bacterial invasion.
 This is correlated with the protein concentration of the peritoneal fluid aspirate.
 Therefore, patients with peritoneal fluid aspirate with a low protein concentration tend to be susceptible to spontaneous bacterial peritonitis.

 Clinical Manifestations of Spontaneous Bacterial Peritonitis

 Most of the time, the signs and symptoms of spontaneous bacterial peritonitis are visible but are often subtle at the time of diagnosis.
 An example of the manifestations that could alert a patient with ascites for a possible infection is a slight change in mental status.